 For more information on the various repayment options available for your student loans, please visit Federal Student Aid.

-If you begin missing payments on your loans, you will be contacted by your loan servicer as well as a service we use called Student Connections.
-They will work with you in order to get your account back in good standing and aid you in setting up a repayment plan that best works for you.
+If you begin missing payments on your loans, you will be contacted by your loan servicer, Indiana Tech, and Student Connections.
+We will work with you in order to get your account back in good standing and aid you in setting up a repayment plan that best works for you.
 If you ever receive a call from someone else, please notify our office so we can help you gauge the legitimacy of the outreach.